jjolley91/blog/content/Huntress_CTF_2023/2.Medium/traffic.md

 ./rita html_report
 ```

-If we look under Beacons SNI, we see a site that looks suspicious:
+If we look under Beacons SNI,  and take a hint from the challenge about the `sketchy site`we see something that stands out as suspicious:

 ![traffic1](https://github.com/jjolley91/blog/blob/main/static/Huntress_CTF_2023/traffic1.png?raw=true)